2msingh7080-bit/Cybermain/GIT/SQL injection (concepts).md

 4. choose the asked table and dumped the data
 5. select column name right click on the table name
 6. and click load
+in website you can ethical hacking hyper link -> link on it you can observe the url parameter was changed > scroll down to see flag value.
 ### References